65th Medical Brigade: Background

-Distinctive Unit Insignia
+Distinctive unit insignia

 Description

 A silver color metal and enamel device 1 3/16 inches (3.02 cm) in height overall consisting of a silver starburst supporting a maroon cross couped, thereon between a blue fleur-delis and Taeguk in proper colors, a silver sword point down with wings displayed and issuing from its grip, intertwined around the blade are two silver serpents respectant.
 Across the bottom and lower sides is a green scroll inscribed DA DEXTRAM MISERO in silver letters.

 Symbolism

 Maroon and silver are the colors for the U.S. Army Medical Corps.
 Green was the color used in the medieval age for academic gowns for medicine and it is currently the academic color for medicine.
 The cross, a traditional symbol for medical aid and assistance, symbolizes the basic mission of the Brigade.
 The serpents intertwined around the sword represent a caduceus.
 The caduceus, formally adopted by the Army Medical Department, is the symbol for U.S. Army medicine.
 The fleur-de-lis commemorates the units war campaign streamers earned for World War II in France and Europe.
 The Taeguk represents the strong and enduring alliance between the United States and the Republic of Korea, ensuring security, stability, and economic prosperity for over 50 years.
 The motto translates to Give Aid To The Unfortunate.